 Daveante Jones is a labor and employment attorney who represents employers and professionals in a variety of employment matters.
-His areas of practice include discrimination (Title VII, ADEA, ADA, ACRA), minimum wage and overtime (FLSA, AMWA), employee leave (FMLA), employment contracts, severance agreements, covenants not to compete, unemployment claims and investigations.
+His areas of practice include discrimination (Title VII, ADEA, ADA, ACRA), minimum wage and overtime (FLSA, AMWA), employee leave (FMLA), employment contracts, severance agreements, covenants not to compete, and unemployment claims and investigations.
 He frequently speaks and writes on the emerging topic of surveillance in the workplace.
 His recent experience includes:

 Jones graduated from Ashdown High School.
-While earning his Political Science degree with a minor in Africana Studies as a member of the Southern Arkansas University Honors College, he served as the polemarch (president) of the Lambda Kappa chapter of Kappa Alpha Psi Fraternity, Inc. and also received the Mulerider Leadership Award.
+While earning his Political Science degree with a minor in Africana Studies as a member of the Southern Arkansas University Honors College, he received the University’s Mulerider Leadership Award and the History, Political Science, and Geography Department’s Outstanding Student Award.

 - Board Member, Literacy Action of Central Arkansas

 - Board Member, Arkansas Continuing Legal Education Board

 - Member, Pulaski County Bar Association